okta/workflows-templates/workflows/generate_unique_emails/readme.md

 ## Overview

-To onboard users in an organization, IT needs to generate unique Email for the end users.
+To onboard users in an organization, IT needs to generate unique email addresses for the end users.

 Generate unique Email : In this example uniqueness check is performed using different systems.
 You can pick the appropriate one for your organization.
 1. Validate against Office365 Proxy Addresses attribute for Organizations using Office365